This post may contain affiliate links. Please see our disclosure policy.

 Make the sauce, cook the shrimp, stir-fry the veggies, and toss it all together.
 A protein-veggie packed dinner will be on the table in about 15 minutes!

-Mix together the water, soy sauce, Shaoxing wine, honey, rice vinegar, hot sauce, and cornstarch in a small bowl until well combined and the cornstarch has dissolved.
+- In a small bowl, whisk together the water, soy sauce, Shaoxing wine, honey, rice vinegar, hot sauce, and cornstarch until the cornstarch is fully dissolved.

-Give the sauce another quick stir, then pour it into the pan.
-Let it bubble for 1-2 minutes, stirring constantly, until it thickens and coats the vegetables.
-Once thickened, add the shrimp back to the skillet and toss to coat.
+- Give the sauce another quick whisk, then pour it into the skillet.
+Cook for 1-2 minutes, stirring constantly, until the sauce thickens and coats the vegetables.

 Serving Suggestions